Latest update: 13 March 2026

 The confectionery market is traditionally divided into candy, chocolate, pastilles and chewing gum.
-Cloetta is active in all these categories, as well as in the nuts category.
+Cloetta is active in all these categories, as well as in the nuts category in the Pick & mix business segment.

 The confectionery market

-The total market for confectionery in Cloetta’s main markets amount to approximately SEK 339 bn (316).
+The total market for confectionery in Cloetta’s main markets in Europe amount to approximately SEK 397bn (387).
 The confectionery market is relatively insensitive to economic fluctuations and shows stable growth that is driven primarily by population trends and price increases.

 Consumption patterns